Mike Pence Will Be ‘Finished In Politics’ If He Pardons Donald Trump, Commentator Says

 As reported by The Hill, New York Attorney General Letitia James predicted on The View on Tuesday that Trump would resign and seek a pardon from Pence.
 As the publication noted, this hypothetical scenario was outlined in a 1974 Department of Justice memo.
 According to the memo, Trump could not offer himself a pardon — although debate around this subject continues amid a lack of precedent.

 Columnist Brent Budowsky previously argued that a pardon would help minimize Trump’s legal problems and make it easier for him to deal with state investigations, which clemency would not protect him from.
-Per NPR, James is currently conducting a civil investigation onto Trump’s businesses, which the publication noted could become a criminal probe depending on what evidence is unearthed.
+Per NPR, James is currently conducting a civil investigation into Trump’s businesses, which the publication noted could become a criminal probe depending on what evidence is unearthed.

 Although Trump could face significant legal issues, it would not be the first time he faced such problems.